rauc/rauc/docs/reference.rst

   If additional arguments are provided via ``--handler-args`` command line argument, these will be appended to the ones defined in the manifest.

-.. _image.slot-class-section:
+.. _image-section:

 ``[image.*]`` Sections
 ~~~~~~~~~~~~~~~~~~~~~~

-The image section names can take different forms to support variants.
+The image section names can take different forms to support slots, artifacts and
+variants.

 ``[image.<slot-class>]``
-  For each image to install to a slot (class), a corresponding
-  section must exist.
+  This form is used to specify images that should be installed to (inactive)
+  slots of the given class.

 ``[image.<slot-class>.<variant>]``
-  This image will be used instead of the default one above if the target
+  This form is used to specify an image that will be used instead of the default
-  system's variant matches ``<variant>``.
+  one above if the target system's variant matches ``<variant>``.
   Refer to chapter :ref:`sec-variants` for more information.

+``[image.<artifact-repo-name>/<artifact-name>]``
+  This form is used to specify an image that should be installed into an artifact
+  repository.

+``[image.<artifact-repo-name>/<artifact-name>.<variant>]``
+  This form is not yet supported, but will be used to handle artifacts with
+  variants.

 The following fields are supported for image sections:

-.. _image.slot-filename:
+.. _image-filename:

 ``filename`` (required)
   Name of the image file (relative to bundle content).